Moving Your Site to HTTPS? Read Google’s HTTPS FAQ!

 12. “How can I test how many pages were indexed?”

 No doubt you’d want to know which—and how many—pages got crawled after your move to HTTPS.
-Mueller offers the following: “Verify HTTP / HTTPS separately in Search Console, use index Status for a broad look, or the sitemaps indexed counts for sitemap URLs.”
+Mueller offers the following: “Verify HTTP / HTTPS separately in Search Console, use Index Status for a broad look, or the sitemaps indexed counts for sitemap URLs.”

 13. “How long will a move from HTTP to HTTPS take?”